Why so many memoirs of dysfunctional childhood?

 Watch in voyeuristic horror

 Protecting kids seems like a basic contract all parents are supposed to sign up for.
 And when it breaks down, we feel horrified.
-Like onlookers at an accident, our disgust draws us on to the next page.
+Like onlookers at an accident, our disgust draws us to the next page.
 We watch in horror as kids cope with parents who disobey the rules.

-Revel in the entertaining surprises
+Revel in entertaining surprises

 They offer hope

-If they suffered this much and survived (enough to be able to write this book), then there’s hope for the world.
+If they suffered this much and survived enough to be able to write this book, then there’s hope for the world.
 Resilience of individuals gives hope for resilience for the rest of us.

 Someone had it worse than me